openstack/governance/reference/new-projects-requirements.rst

   * Open Community:

     * The leadership is chosen by the contributors to the project
-    * The project has regular public meetings on IRC and those meetings are logged and published (moving to official OpenStack meeting channels once the project's application is accepted, if they're not held there already)
+    * If the project has meetings, regular or otherwise, they should be public and in IRC.
+They should all be logged and published (moving to official OpenStack meeting channels once the project's application is accepted, if they're not held there already)
     * The project shall provide a level and open collaboration playing field for all contributors.
 The project shall not benefit a single vendor, or a single vendors product offerings; nor advantage contributors from a